 What is Full Coverage Auto Insurance?

 Liability coverage protects you if you cause damage to someone else’s vehicle, property, or person.
-Liability coverage limits are usually expressed as a combination of three numbers divided by slashes (100/300/100).
+Liability coverage limits are usually expressed as a combination of three numbers divided by slashes, for example: 100/300/100.
 The first number represents the maximum amount of coverage for bodily injury per person; the second represents the maximum coverage for bodily injury for all injuries related to a single accident; and the third number represents the total coverage for property damage for a single accident.

 Collision coverage pays for your own car’s repairs in the event of an accident.
 It also covers you in the event your car is “totaled” – meaning that the cost to repair the damage exceeds more than a certain percentage of the vehicles appraised value.
 If your car is totaled, then your insurer would pay you the appraised value rather than pay for repairs and your vehicle would be towed to a scrap yard.
+Womp womp.

 Medpay coverage protects you and your passengers by paying for medical expenses related to injuries sustained in an accident.
 With this coverage you are also covered if you are driving someone else’s car (as long as you have their permission).
 PIP does much the same thing, but also covers funeral expenses and lost wages due to absence from work caused by an injury related to the accident.
 If you have good health insurance coverage, you may not need PIP or if you are required to carry it, you can opt for minimum coverage to save money.

 One coverage that really makes full coverage insurance worthwhile is uninsured/underinsured motorist coverage.
 It protects you from expenses stemming from an accident in which your vehicle was damaged by a collision involving a driver who does not have insurance.
 Underinsured motorist coverage covers the gaps between what a driver with very low or minimal coverage limits can pay and the cost of the damage to your vehicle.
 This coverage is mandatory in many states.